cs224/bomberman_rl/agent_code/agent_010_shred/README.md

 You can find a visualization of the network here: [0000-network-structure-visualization.ipynb](https://nbviewer.jupyter.org/github/cs224/bomberman_rl/blob/master/agent_code/agent_010_shred/0000-network-structure-visualization.ipynb?flush_cache=true).

+A video showing initial 60 moves of the agent is available on youtube: [Bomberman Reinforcement Learning: Replay 2019 03 12 08 05 16 video](https://youtu.be/8e_8lECOHp4).
+It is the red agent.

 The input data to the agent_010_shred model consists of:
 * one-hot encoding of the chosen direction ['A_WAIT', 'A_UP', 'A_LEFT', 'A_DOWN', 'A_RIGHT', 'A_BOMB']